 What Scented Products Should I Avoid Using in a Septic System?

 When you are looking to purchase products, you want to avoid products that may be harmful to your septic tank.
 The scent itself may not be harmful to the septic system but, the ingredients used to create the scent and the product may harm your system.
 For example, scented hand soaps are okay to use, but you should avoid antibacterial hand soaps.
-Antibacterial soaps contain rubbing alcohol and other ingredients that can kill the good bacteria in your tank.
+Antibacterial soaps contain rubbing alcohol and other ingredients, can kill the good bacteria in your tank.
 You can use a scented dishwasher detergent, as long as you find one free of phosphorous.
-Phosphorous can damage your tank has the potential to damage your tank.
+Phosphorous has the potential to damage your tank.
 It can bleed through your septic drain field and into natural water sources, killing fish and plants.